hannutt/DBoard/README.md

 IN THE ADMIN VIEW:

 Perform CRUD operations on products. in the admin view you can also use Bootstrap's accordion/collapse features.
 All orders saved in the database are automatically displayed in the administrator view.
 Inventory management, from the view you can quickly check which product is the most and which is the least in the database.
-The total amount of all products is also shown
+The total amount of all products is also shown.

 Attention color for the products that are most and least in stock. the name of the product that is in short supply is shown in red and the name of the product with the most stock is shown in green.